mariyatom/Tic-Tac-Toe-Game/README.md

 Remember to add, commit your code and push!

 Congratulations!
 You made a videogame.
+Navigate to your `my-reflections-sprint-5` file and answer the questions under the Tic-Tac-Toe heading.

 Check out some of these stretch feature suggestions if you would like to keep working on this project, or please move onto the next exercise when you're ready.

 ## Stretch ideas